 However, if you do have Visual Basic, you should be able to get the source code (NOTE: I am still working on this to allow the reader to view and/or modify the code)

 This enables you to modify it or to investigate the code for a better understanding of the calculations involved.

-In this case, double click WindowsApplication1.sln VB users will then be able to use Solution Explorer to obtain the Designer and source code and start the program by start debugging.
-It is really necessary to have access to the source code if this website is to be truly useful in explaining Satagraph.
+In this case, double click WindowsApplication1.sln VB users will then be able to use Solution Explorer to obtain the Designer and source code and start the program by “start debugging”.
+It is really necessary to have access to the source code if this website is to be truly useful in explaining Satgraph.

-The satellite system of Jupiter (“Jovian” or “Galilean” satellites) provide the most interest so three such examples are given: (i) of mutual eclipses, (ii) eclipses and shadows, and (iii)Galileo’s view in January 1613.
+The satellite system of Jupiter (“Jovian” or “Galilean” satellites) provides the most interest so three such examples are given: (i) of mutual eclipses, (ii) eclipses and shadows, and (iii)Galileo’s view in January 1613.

 (i) Mutual Eclipse